ProStretch Foot Rocker Review

 Medi-Dyne also makes the Prostretch Plus, a slightly enhanced model that allows you to adjust the amount of stretch it gives to your foot.
 This is done by changing the position of your heel, causing more stretch to be applied when using it.
 You can see the Plus model being used in the video I have embedded above.

 - ULTIMATE TOOL FOR PREVENTION & TREATMENT - Plantar...

-- EXCLUSIVE TOE STRETCHER - The removable toe lift...
+- EXCLUSIVE TOE STRETCH - The removable toe lift...

 - FITS MORE SHOE SIZES - Provides a larger,...